Types of pressure regulator

 Install the regulator

-Follow the manufacturer's instructions to properly install the pressure regulator, ensuring it is positioned correctly in the plumbing line and all connections are secure.
+Follow the manufacturer's instructions to properly install the pressure regulator in the main water supply line.

 Frequently Asked Questions